Imuaz/HNG-BE-S1/README.md

 # String Analyzer API 🔤

-A RESTful API service that analyzes strings and stores their computed properties.
+A RESTful API service that analyzes strings and stores their computed properties, plus a Telex.im AI Work Colleague (Mastra A2A) integration.

 ## Features